bycho91/Cypress-Cucumber-Practice/README.md

-# Cypress-Cucumber-Practice
+# Cypress-Cucumber-Practice BDD Concepts

-Practicing using Cucumber and Gherkin with Cypress to test zero.webappsecurity.com
+-   Practicing using Cucumber and Gherkin with Cypress to test zero.webappsecurity.com
+-   Tested two scenarios in login page:

+1. Verifying error message when Login credentials are invalid
+2. Verifying that home page is seen when login credentials are valid

 ## Trying some light practice using BDD with Cypress